-I spent most of the morning at Florencia Bay today on a fruitless search for two endangered Pink Sand-verbena (Abronia umbellata) plants that had been reported last week.
-Despite being unsuccessful I enjoyed poking around looking at plants and examining the flotsam and jetsam that was being brought in with the tide.
+This morning I searched for two endangered Pink Sand-verbena (Abronia umbellata) plants reported last week at Florencia Bay.
+Despite a lack of success, I enjoyed poking around, looking at plants, and examining the flotsam and jetsam brought in with the tide.
 The beach at Florencia Bay is over 5 km long and even though I had a rough idea of where the plants were I guess it isn’t surprising that I couldn’t find them in the maze of driftwood above the high tide line.

-While having lunch at the mid point in the beach I noticed a small metallic beetle moving actively along the surface of the sand.
+While having lunch at the mid point in the beach, I noticed a small metallic beetle moving actively along the surface of the sand.
 I watched it for a while as it worked its way through some European Searocket (Cakile maritima) before I decided to try to photograph it.
-I usually take one record shot of an insect before moving in closer to get a better composed image so at least I have one picture that I can use to attempt to identify the insect back at home.
+I usually take one record shot of an insect and then move in closer to get a better image.
+This way, I have at least one picture that I can use to attempt to identify the insect back at home.
 The beetle proved to be very wary and I was only able to get two photographs before it quickly flew a short distance away.
 I approached it slowly and took a third photograph before it flew again, moving further down the beach and out of sight.

 Unfortunately I no longer have my review copy of NWFs Field Guide to Insects and Spiders of North America but I managed to figure out that this beetle is a Tiger Beetle (Family Cincidelidae) and likely belongs to the genus Cincidela.
 The behaviour of my lunch time companion certainly fits with this genus.
 Tiger beetles are active and run and fly quickly and they can occur in bright sunlight on sandy areas and beaches.
 The distinctive patterning and irridescent sheen also fit with this genus as does the width of the head in relation to the pronotum (section behind the head).